Padre Aldamiz International Airport

 Padre Aldamiz International Airport is near some of Peru's noted ecological areas, such as the national jungle reserve of Tambopata-Candamo.
-Like many airports around the world, Padre Aldamiz International Airport benefits mostly from one type of traveler, in this case ecology tourists.
+Padre Aldamiz International Airport benefits mostly from one type of traveler, ecology tourists.
 Western doctors often warn that airport authorities require travelers to carry documentation informing about yellow fever vaccination because of its rainforest location.

 The airport was served by Peru's national airline, AeroPerú.
 AeroPerú ceased operations in 1999, and, subsequently, other airlines have entered the Lima to Puerto Maldonado air route.
 Nuevo Continente made an attempt in 2004, but that airline suspended operations amid allegations of drug trafficking by their owners.
 It was served by LAN Perú and TACA Perú, the former continues to serve the airport as LATAM Peru.

-The Peruvian Air Force flies Boeing 707 jets to Padre Aldamiz International Airport, to carry civilian cargo operations.
+The Peruvian Air Force flew in the past Boeing 707 jets to Padre Aldamiz International Airport on cargo operations.
 The airport can handle landings by different types of jets.
 For example, LATAM Perú uses Airbus A320 family aircraft.